0xSero/partisia-docs/docs/pbc-fundamentals/gas/efficient-gas-practices.md

 | [i128](https://doc.rust-lang.org/stable/std/primitive.i128.html)                                                      | 128       | 16        | $−2^{127}$ to  $2^{127}-1$      |

 When working with large amounts of data, it is essential to consider the gas costs associated with various data structures.
 Using Vec<> with fixed-sized elements or structs with fixed-sized variables can significantly reduce gas consumption.

-By employing these strategies, developers can optimize gas usage and improve the efficiency of their smart contracts.
-The best way to exactly understand how much gas your contract is using is testing your contract on the testnet and verify its cost on the blockchain.
-By implementing these strategies, developers can enhance gas optimization and improve the efficiency of their smart contracts.
+## Impact of Contract State Size on CPU Cost:
+The size of the contract state directly affects the CPU cost, primarily due to the serialization and deserialization processes.
+As the contract state grows larger, the gas cost for both serialization and deserialization increases.
+This is because larger state sizes require more computational resources to transform the state between its serialized and deserialized representations.

+### CPU Cost and its Operation:
+The CPU cost is a crucial aspect of gas pricing and is divided into three distinct stages:

+**Deserialize State:** Before executing a smart contract, the contract's current state needs to be deserialized.
+This process involves converting the serialized contract state into a data structure that can be manipulated and processed by the blockchain's virtual machine.
+The gas cost associated with this step depends on the size and complexity of the contract state or transaction.

+**Perform Work:** Once the contract state is deserialized, the required computations or work specified by the smart contract are performed.
+This work may involve various operations such as calculations, data manipulation, and interactions with other contracts or external systems.
+The gas cost for this stage depends on the complexity and intensity of the computations involved.

+**Serialize State:** After the work is completed, the contract state is serialized back into a format suitable for storage on the blockchain.
+The gas cost associated with serialization depends on the size and complexity of the updated contract state.

+Remember to think about gas consumption when doing architecture and design on your contracts as a developer it is beneficial to start employing these strategies, to optimize gas usage and improve the efficiency of smart contracts.